melindaahli/trivia-22-23/README.md

   - [ ] Used the function keyword.
   - [ ] Named the component Question.
-  - [ ] Included a return statement with a button element that has the content "Next Question".
+  - [ ] Included a return statement with a div that has a button element that has the content "Next Question" and a paragraph tag that says “Question #”
   - [ ] Exported the NextQuestion component at the end.
   - [ ] The component is imported to your App.js file.